lekhrajdeshmukh/gomoduleproject/README.md

 # Toolbox

-A simple example to how to create a reuable Go module with commonly used tools.
+A simple example on how to create a reusable Go module with commonly used tools.

 The included tools are: